DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Firmware images of the same revision are named identically across product lines, but are not identical.
  In other words: there is a "7.1.6.firmware"-file for each product line that firmware version was released for.
 The files are not interchangeable between product lines.

-- If your current running image is very old, you will likely have to upgrade in multiple steps.
+- If your currently running image is very old, you will likely have to upgrade in multiple steps.
 Cannot go straight from 5.3.2 to 12.3.2, for instance.
+My replacement controller, which I bought in 2025, came with a 4 and half year old firmware image.

 - I do not know if these images are compatible with your exact hardware revision.
+Or how many hardware revisions there are.

 - The URLs for these firmware images are not under my control.
 I can only assume this is how Nanoleaf distributes their firmware images.